 John Geesman is the Co-Chair of the American Council on Renewable Energy (ACORE) and was the presiding member of the California Energy Commission’s Renewables Committee from 2002 to 2008.
 His first service in government was as Executive Director of the California Energy Commission from 1979 to 1983, where aggressive implementation of the Public Utilities Regulatory Policy Act created the first model for feed-in tariffs.
 He was the Chairman of the Board of Governors of the California Power Exchange during the tumultuous electricity market restructuring in the late 1990s, and also served on the Board of the California Independent System Operator.
 An attorney by training, he worked as an investment banker in the bond markets for nearly 20 years.

 From January to June of this year, he was a major voice against Proposition 16 on the California ballot – PG&E’s effort to lock its business advantage into the State Constitution.
-His recent electronic book about that campaign, 21 Machetes, is expected to be available free from most e-book distributors in September.
+His recent electronic book about that campaign, 21 Machetes, is now available free from e-book distributors.

 Eric Gimon Independent Energy Expert